Danfro/textsecure-qml/docs/TRANSLATE.md

 sudo apt-get install gettext
 ```

 Once you finished translating, test the strings.
-For testing set up  development enviroment as above and run
+For testing set up development enviroment as above, change into the `axolotl-web` subfolder and run
+* `npm install` (only needed the first time to install core-js package)
 * `npm run translate-extract` extracting the language strings.
 This updates only the pot file
 * `npm run translate-update` for updating all the translation files
 * `npm run translate-compile` for updating the json file used by axolotl-web.
 Without that you don't see any results